IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 ### Wire Observability with Key Protect

-Finally, let's connect the Observability DA with the `Cloud automation for Key Protect` DA to enable integrated key management:
+Finally, let's connect the `Cloud automation for Observability` DA with the `Cloud automation for Key Protect` DA to enable integrated key management:

 1. In the console, click **☰** in the top-left corner, then **Projects**
 1. Select your project `<your-initials>-txc-project`